 She: I’m concerned and confused on so many levels.

-She: Why do you laugh whenever I leave the room?
+She: For example, why do you laugh whenever I leave the room?

 Us: To cope!
 To bring comedic and musical relief to whatever’s unfolding in your mind and world that is SO NEGATIVELY impacting ours.
 WHO ARE YOU?
-UNDER WHAT PREMISES ARE YOU WORKING HERE?
 WHY ARE YOU HERE?
 Why are WE?
 Surely the MMSE takes less than half an hour to administer in adept hands.
-And I KNOW we passed the math part….
+We KNOW we passed the math part!
+But we presented with and remain in TREMENDOUS PAIN.
+The results of our X-Rays must be ready by now.
+We want to see a DOCTOR.
+A SUPERVISOR.

 She: It is NOT AT ALL COMMON to reference the Periodic Table with every math answer.